Aoi124/cs50x_final_project/README.md

 3. We can investigate what keyboard or mouse type.
 4. We can make a sound.

+You can also use pygame to make Invader games or Mario-like games.
+I'm planning to try it later.

 ## How to install
 This library can be use by any people if you install.
 If you want to use, pygame please access the following URL.